Gentrit29/minimal-kings-it/README.md

 If you have any feedback or run into issues, you're welcome to open an issue on the repository.

+## Legal Disclaimer

+This is a personal, non-commercial project and is not affiliated with Kings League.
+All trademarks, logos, and names mentioned belong to their respective owners.
+If the owners (Kings League) object to this project being publicly accessible and hosted, it can be taken down or made private upon request.

+You can find the email in my GitHub profile.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.